Maurice Krattenmacher: Loan to Hertha BSC

+SV Elversberg

+On 11 June 2026, after SV Elversberg secured promotion to the Bundesliga ahead of the 2026–27 season, the club agreed to the early transfer of Krattenmacher, signing a contract until 2030.

 International career

 Krattenmacher is a youth international for Germany, having played for the Germany U17s at the 2022 UEFA European Under-17 Championship.
 He played for the Germany U19s in 2023.